hgrsd/deputy/README.md

 ## Configuration

+Deputy loads configuration files in priority order (first found wins):

-Drop a `DEPUTY.md` file in your project root to give Deputy project-specific instructions.
-It'll also check `~/.deputy/DEPUTY.md` for global config.
+1. `DEPUTY.md` in your project root
+2. `~/.deputy/DEPUTY.md` for global config
+3. `AGENTS.md` in your project root
+4. `CLAUDE.md` in your project root
+5. `~/.claude/CLAUDE.md` for global config

+These files contain instructions that Deputy will follow during your session.

 ## Contributing